SeanReece/github-redesign-chrome-extention/README.md

 </p>

 ### What?
-Github released a [redesign in June 2020](https://github.blog/changelog/2020-06-23-design-updates-to-repositories-and-github-ui/) that was mostly great, but there was a few things that I didn't like about it.
-Lets try to improve it!
+Github released a [redesign in June 2020](https://github.blog/changelog/2020-06-23-design-updates-to-repositories-and-github-ui/) that was mostly **great**, but there was a few things that I think could be improved.
+This project aims to tweak the github UI to make it easier to use.

 ### Features